The Implementation of the “ORFF-SCHULWERK” Approach in Music Lessons

 by Güher Pekinel, June 2016

-„Orff-Schulwerk” is the idea and the concept of an artist who is not a pedagogue or a teacher.
-The goal is to take advantage of all the different fields of art in order to bring out people’s intrinsic creative powers through rhythm, movement and speaking.
+„Orff-Schulwerk” is the idea and the concept of an artist who was a pedagogue and a teacher.
+The goal here is to take advantage of all the different fields of art in order to bring out people’s intrinsic creative powers through rhythm, movement and speaking.
 The method is built on a child’s natural talent, rather than on accumulated knowledge; it utilizes “Children’s Lore” meaning traditional songs, movement games, stories and dances from their own regions.

 Carl Orff established the approach for Bavarian children in the South of Germany without the goal or intention to spread it over the world, but before even a quarter of a century has passed, the approach was noticed by many foresighted pedagogues in Europe, America, Australia and Asia and adapted to their own countries.
 Based on the approach, pedagogues can use the musical, linguistic and movement material and turn them into their own presentations in both traditional and creative ways.